lmfit/lmfit-py/_sources/faq.rst.txt

 How can I fit multiple data sets?
 ========================================

-As above, the fitting routines accept data arrays that are one dimensional and double precision.
-So you need to convert the sets of data and models (or the value returned by the objective function) to be one dimensional.
+As above, the fitting routines accept data arrays that are one-dimensional and double precision.
+So you need to convert the sets of data and models (or the value returned by the objective function) to be one-dimensional.
 A simple way to do this is to use :numpydoc:`concatenate`.
 As an example, here is a residual function to simultaneously fit two lines to two different arrays.
 As a bonus, the two lines share the 'offset' parameter::

     import numpy as np

     def fit_function(params, x=None, dat1=None, dat2=None):
         model1 = params['offset'] + x * params['slope1']
         model2 = params['offset'] + x * params['slope2']